Hyaluronic Acid VS. Glucosamine VS. Chondroitin: Which Is Best for Joints?

 Benefits of Glucosamine

-• Cartilage Repair: Glucosamine can help rebuild and repair damaged cartilage, potentially reversing some of the effects of wear and tear.
+- Cartilage Repair: Glucosamine has been found to rebuild and repair deteriorated cartilage.
+It can reverse some of the damage that has accumulated as a result of wear and tear.

 Fig 2.
 Glucosamine relieves osteoarthritis of the knee